 Bottom Line: You don’t want to spend your whole vacation answering questions and dealing with complaints about why Tommy the stuffed turtle didn’t come along for the trip.
 Bring their absolute favorite with you!

 As soon as your kids are responsible enough, get them a small camera to use on trips.

-Your kid’s camera doesn’t have to be a fancy DSLR.
+Your kid’s camera doesn’t have to be fancy.
 You can get them a durable point-and-shoot camera, or even let them use the camera on an old phone of yours.
 If they’re too young for their own camera, you can still let them take pictures with your help using your phone or a bigger camera that you hold while they snap photos.

-Having a camera and trying to get the best photos will help your child focus more on the things they’re seeing all around them.
-It will help them see the beauty in the landscape, the amazing features in the architecture, and the details of the crowds and bustle of the city.
+Having a camera can help your kids see the beauty in the landscape, the amazing features in the architecture, or the details of the crowds and bustle of the city.

-The photos they take will be great for showing friends and relatives when they get back home and for helping them remember the trip for years to come.
+They’ll enjoy showing friends and family the photos they took and photos help them remember the trip for years to come.

 A great way to get older kids to think more deeply about their trips is to get them a travel journal.
 Give them a journal and time each night to reflect on the day.
-Have them write down what they did that day, what they liked, and what they didn’t enjoy along with any general thoughts about the trip or the destination you are visiting.
+Have them write down what they did that day, what they liked, and what they didn’t enjoy along with any general thoughts about the trip.

-Keeping a journal will help remember the trip in more detail once they return home and will also help them start to get a better idea of what types of things they like to do when traveling.
-This knowledge can help with planning future trips if there’s a consistent pattern in what your kids enjoy and don’t want to do.
+Keeping a journal will help them remember the trip in more detail and will also help them start to get a better idea of what types of things they like to do when traveling.
+This knowledge can help with planning future trips.

 Traveling With Babies and Toddlers